Linville Gorge Wilderness Area

 Hiking in the Linville Gorge Wilderness Area

-Because this is a Federal Wilderness Area, trails are not well marked or well maintained.
-It's extremely important for all hikers to carry a trail map of the area before venturing out onto any of the trails.
-Beginners, and those without land navigation training, would be well advised to stick to the basic and shorter trails.
+Because this is a Federal Wilderness Area, hiking trails are not well marked or well maintained.
+It's extremely important for all hikers to carry a detailed trail map of the area before venturing out onto any of the trails.
+Beginners, and those without land navigation training, would be well advised to stick to the basic and shorter routes.

 West Rim Trails

-Seven trails originate from the Kistler Memorial Highway/ NC 1238 on the west rim of the Linville Gorge.
-A majority of these trails connect with the Linville Gorge Trail, a trail that parallels the Linville River on its west side for roughly 11.5 miles.
+Seven trails originate from the Kistler Memorial Highway / NC 1238 on the west rim of the Linville Gorge.
+A majority of these trails connect with the Linville Gorge Trail, a footpath that parallels the Linville River on its west side for roughly 11.5 miles.

 Moving from north to south:

-Pine Gap Trail (1 mile): Due to its gradual descent into the gorge, this is probably the easiest trail to descend into the gorge.
+Pine Gap Trail (1 mile): Due to its relatively gradual descent, this is probably the easiest route into the gorge.
 The trail intersects with the Linville Gorge Trail at the bottom.

 Bynum Bluff Trail (1 mile): This trail starts out gradually before plummeting down a sharp ridge to the bottom, making this a very strenuous hike.

-Cabin Trail (0.75 miles): Another steep, strenuous and primitive trail that drops roughly 1000 feet in 3/4 of a mile as it makes its way to the Linville Gorge Trail.
+Cabin Trail (0.75 miles): Another steep, strenuous and primitive trail that drops roughly 1000 feet in just three-quarters of a mile as it makes its way to the Linville Gorge Trail.

 Babel Tower Trail (1.3 miles): Although a very strenuous hike, the Babel Tower Trail is one of the most popular and highly used trails for entering and exiting the gorge.

 Sandy Flats (1 mile): This is a difficult and primitive side trail that descends to the river.
-Please note, according to Danny Bernstein, author of Hiking the Carolina Mountains, the Sandy Flats Trail was wiped out by hurricanes and the Forest Service has no plans to restore it.
+Please note that according to Danny Bernstein, author of Hiking the Carolina Mountains, the Sandy Flats Trail was wiped out by hurricanes and the Forest Service has no plans to restore it.

 Conley Cove Trail (1.35 miles): The heavily used Conley Cove Trail intersects with the Rock Jock Trail, which runs the rim of the canyon for roughly one mile before cresting back to the top of the gorge.